USDA Loan Approval Process | Timeline & Steps 2025

 In addition to working with lenders who are experienced with USDA loan origination, using real estate agents with a similar background will help you quickly and easily find eligible properties.

-Once you find your dream home, then you’ll work with both your real estate agent and lender to make an offer.
+Once you find your dream home, then you’ll work with both your real estate agent and lender to make an offer as part of the next step in the USDA loan process timeline.

 If the seller accepts your offer, then you’ll sign a purchase agreement, and your lender will order a home appraisal.
 The appraisal is different from a home inspection, and it’s a requirement for USDA loan approval.